dward2/BME547/Assignments/ECG_Analysis/test_data/README.md

-This README details the information for the test csv files found in in this folder of your GitHub Classroom repository and the source of the data.
+This README details the information for the test csv files which will be found in this folder of the GitHub Classroom repository that will be created for your use in this assignment.

 ## Source
-This data is originally from the [PhysioBank Database](https://physionet.org/physiobank/database/#ecg) for ECG data.
+This data is originally from the [PhysioBank Database](https://physionet.org/physiobank/database/#ecg) for ECG data, with some modifications.

 ## Test Files Description
 * The data are given as `time, voltage` pairs.  `time` is in seconds, `voltage`